thomasclarke1969/documentation/platform/platform-api/deduplication.md

 }
 ```

-`If-None-Match` is not required if you are not retrying failed requests.
+`If-None-Match` is only required if you are retrying failed requests.